 Home health care, in contrast, provides clinical medical services.
 Think of services like skilled nursing care, physical or occupational therapy, and wound care.
 Because these services are medical, they are often covered by insurance plans like Medicare.
 However, those same insurance plans typically do not pay for the non-medical services that fall under the umbrella of private pay home care.

-A Look at Licensing and Certifications
+Checking for Proper Licensing and Certifications

 Because home health care is medical, it comes with a stricter set of rules.
 For services to be covered by Medicare, a doctor must officially state that the patient needs them.
 From there, the care must be delivered by a Medicare-certified home health agency.
 This process ensures that patients receive a high standard of clinical care from qualified professionals.